WaviestBalloon/RobloxFLogArchive/README.md

 ## Why though??

-Roblox engineers sometimes add little easter eggs that get appended to your Roblox log files during client initialisation, I always enjoyed seeing them whilst inspecting my log files and have decided to start a archival program to keep a history of all `FLog`s found in the Player binary.
+Roblox engineers sometimes add little easter eggs that get appended to your Roblox log files during client initialisation, I always enjoyed seeing them whilst inspecting my log files and have decided to start a archival program to keep a history of all FLogs found in the Player binary.
-As a bonus, normal `FLog`s will not be excluded from being archived.
+As a bonus, normal FLogs will not be excluded from being archived.
 (Because that would be too much work for my poor brain x3)

+Additionally, I may also expand FLog archives to not just the Player binary but also the Studio binary.

 ## Starting your own instance